Tory Brexiteers to force Commons vote on Brexit deal

 “I think there would be a very real problem for the government were it to be a deal which didn’t carry the support of the DUP,” he told Times Radio.

-If Mr Sunak refuses a vote on a UK-EU deal, rebels could demand an emergency debate or early day motion and look to stage a symbolic vote on the issue.
+If Mr Sunak refuses a vote on a UK-EU deal, rebels could demand an emergency debate or early-day motion and look to stage a symbolic vote on the issue.
 Another option would be to tack an amendment opposing the deal onto a piece of Brexit-related legislation.

 No 10 pushed back against suggestions a deal could be announced as early as Tuesday or Wednesday.
 But the two sides appeared to inch closer to a deal after foreign secretary James Cleverly held talks with EU negotiator Maros Sefcovic during an “intensive” phase of negotiations.